HMSConnect/hms-sdk/app/assets/embedded-widget/patient-info/patient-procedure-table.md

-# Patient Immunization Table
+# Patient Procedure Table

 If you are new user, please read [Getting started with HMS Widget](/embedded-widget?widget=get-started)

-URL: `/embedded-widget/patient-info/immunization-table/:patientId`
+URL: `/embedded-widget/patient-info/procedure-table/:patientId`

 ## Setup this widget to iframe
-Replace `/embedded-widget/patient-info/immunization-table/:patientId` url to your iframe project.
+Replace `/embedded-widget/patient-info/procedure-table/:patientId` url to your iframe project.

 ## Request HTTP GET
 **Params**